jin38324/OCI_GenAI_access_gateway/README.md

 			-n oci_genai_gateway
     ```

-4. Config your application like this:
+4. Config your application, set `API Key` and `Host`， like this:
+ (This is an example in Cherry Studio)
 ![alt text](image/setting.png)

 It's OK now!

 ![alt text](image/chat.png)

-#